Travel + Leisure (NYSE:TNL) Releases FY 2021 Earnings Guidance

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Wednesday, September 15th will be paid a dividend of $0.30 per share.
-The ex-dividend date of this dividend is Tuesday, September 14th.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 2.26%.
-Travel + Leisure’s payout ratio is currently -127.66%.
+Travel + Leisure (NYSE:TNL) last released its quarterly earnings data on Wednesday, July 28th.
+The company reported $0.88 EPS for the quarter, beating the consensus estimate of $0.73 by $0.15.
+Travel + Leisure had a negative return on equity of 21.79% and a net margin of 5.33%.
+The company had revenue of $797.00 million for the quarter, compared to analysts’ expectations of $719.04 million.
+Equities analysts expect that Travel + Leisure will post 3.27 earnings per share for the current fiscal year.

+TNL has been the topic of several research reports.
+Zacks Investment Research upgraded shares of Travel + Leisure from a sell rating to a hold rating in a report on Tuesday, August 17th.
+Deutsche Bank Aktiengesellschaft lowered their price target on Travel + Leisure from $78.00 to $75.00 and set a buy rating on the stock in a report on Thursday, July 29th.
+Finally, Credit Suisse Group reduced their price objective on Travel + Leisure from $81.00 to $78.00 and set an outperform rating for the company in a research report on Thursday, July 29th.

-In other Travel + Leisure news, insider Michael Dean Brown purchased 1,000 shares of the business’s stock in a transaction that occurred on Friday, July 30th.
-The stock was purchased at an average price of $52.10 per share, for a total transaction of $52,100.00.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, Director George Herrera sold 650 shares of Travel + Leisure stock in a transaction dated Wednesday, August 18th.
-The shares were sold at an average price of $51.00, for a total value of $33,150.00.
-The disclosure for this sale can be found here.
-Company insiders own 1.93% of the company’s stock.
+In related news, Director George Herrera sold 650 shares of the business’s stock in a transaction that occurred on Wednesday, August 18th.
+The stock was sold at an average price of $51.00, for a total value of $33,150.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, insider Michael Dean Brown acquired 1,000 shares of Travel + Leisure stock in a transaction dated Friday, July 30th.
+The shares were bought at an average price of $52.10 per share, for a total transaction of $52,100.00.
+The disclosure for this purchase can be found here.
+Corporate insiders own 1.93% of the company’s stock.

 About Travel + Leisure